Alan B. Miller: Career

 In 1973, the company was in financial trouble and Miller's partner had left the company.
 Miller took over as CEO of American Medicorp and engineered a turnaround that brought attention within the healthcare industry.
 American Medicorp became the target of a hostile takeover by Humana in 1978.

-Miller transformed Universal Health Services, Inc. from a start-up company that had six employees and zero revenue in 1979 into a Fortune 500 company that is one of the nation's largest healthcare corporations.
+Miller transformed Universal Health Services, Inc. from a start-up company that had six employees and zero revenue in 1979 into a Fortune 500 company that is one of America's largest healthcare corporations.

 In September 2020 UHS announced that Alan B. Miller would step down as CEO.

 Awards

 In 1999, Miller received the William & Mary Medallion, the highest award presented to alumni.
 In October 2007, the college awarded him the T.C. and Elizabeth Clarke Business medallion, the school's highest honor for business achievement.
 Miller received the George Washington University President's Medal in 2002.
 He also received the Chairman's Award from the United Negro College Fund.
 In 2010, Miller received the Horatio Alger Award from the Horatio Alger Association.
 In 2019, Miller was presented with the Distinguished Citizen Award from the Freedoms Foundation of Valley Forge, Pa. for his commitment to healthcare, serving others, and his civic leadership.
 In 2019, Alan B. Miller received the Distinguished Civilian Award from the Ben Franklin Global Forum in recognition of his leadership and accomplishments in providing behavioral healthcare to active duty military, veterans and their families.

 Miller has been the list of Modern Healthcare magazine's "100 Most Powerful People in Healthcare" for 17 consecutive years since 2003.

 CEO

 Financial World magazine listed Miller among the Outstanding 1000 CEOs in 1995 and 1996.
 In October 2014, Miller was awarded the Innovator Award, Healthcare CEO of the Year by Philadelphia Business Journal.
 In May 2015, Miller was named to Wall Street Journal's "America's Longest-Serving CEO's."
 In 2015, Miller was also named among CR Magazine's 2015 Responsible CEOs of the Year.
 In 2019, Alan B. Miller was named to the Forbes "America's Most Innovative Leaders" ranking (#95).
 The ranking is created by the Forbes editorial team.
 In 2019, Alan B. Miller was named to the Philadelphia Business Journal 2019 Most Admired CEOs list.
 In 2019, Alan B. Miller was named to the Fox Business list of 10 military veterans who became CEOs of Fortune 500 companies.
 In 2020, Alan B. Miller was highlighted in Wall Street Journal article: New Thinking Emerges on Optimal Tenure for a CEO.
 In 2020, Alan B. Miller was named to the longest living CEOs globally in the S&P 500 by International Business Times.